dextr-cloud/dextr-docs/docs/_pages/activity.md

 The Activity display is the Instance history of phone calls.
 The rows will display: Caller, Timestamp, Duration of the call, Direction (if Inbound, Outbound, Callback or Missed), Queue, Disposition if enabled, Username, and lastly an option to download or play the recordings.

-The Activity dashboard also features filters, and when one of the caller records is clicked, you trigger a modal window to engage in a call with the specified number.
+The Activity dashboard also features filters and Activity details, and when one of the ***Caller*** records is clicked, you trigger a modal window to engage in a call with the specified number.

 <figure>
    <img src="{{ '/assets/images/activity-dashboard.jpg' }}" alt="Activity dashboard">